javadasoodeh/CV/README.md

 ### Drawing:

-- Drawing Lines, Rectangles, and Circles
+- Drawing Lines, Rectangles, Square, and Circles
 - Drawing Polygons and Text

 ### Image Manipulations and Transformations: